xsm2/Zelda-LA-DX-HD-Updated/README.md

 Do not make pull requests providing the assets directly, instead create xdelta patches using the **LADXHD Migrater** tool provided.
 These patches can then be applied to the original assets to update them.

+See the wiki page on [contributing to this project](https://github.com/BigheadSMZ/Zelda-LA-DX-HD-Updated/wiki/Contributing-to-this-project) for more information.

 ## Build Instructions

 If you wish to build the code in this repository.